MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/plan.md

 Without a cloud broker mission owner would be responsible for the entire architecture and core services.
 Cloud brokers take technical responsibility for the core services.
 With a cloud broker, mission owners can focus on optimizing workloads to meet mission objectives.

-For more on this topic, see [platform vs. application landing zones](/azure/cloud-adoption-framework/ready/landing-zone/#platform-vs-application-landing-zones).
+For more information, see [platform vs. application landing zones](/azure/cloud-adoption-framework/ready/landing-zone/#platform-vs-application-landing-zones).

 **(2) Core services** - Cloud brokers implement and manage core services such as identity, networking, and management.
 In most instances, a cloud broker securely connects the new cloud environment to on-premises networks, builds operational environments, and establishes an identity access management (IAM) solution with policy enforcement based on mission requirements.